 What are product marketing managers (PMM’s)?

 Product marketers sit at the crossroads of marketing, sales, product and customer success.
-They are also regularly in touch with other internal departments like finance, IT, the C-Suite and engineering.
+A product marketers responsibilities touch with other internal departments like finance, IT, the C-Suite and engineering.
 By deeply understanding the needs of the customer and being able to adopt the position of the user, they use their experience to knit your organisation together for faster growth and revenue generation.

 Forget traditional marketing methods, once you establish product-market fit and your marketing strategy your product marketing team will bring your product to market.